Fiery Flynn brief accuses Judge Sullivan of acting on 'vindictive animus,' aims to end case

 FLYNN'S DEFENSE TEAM SAYS NEW DOJ DOCUMENTS CONTAIN 'SHOCKING EXCULPATORY EVIDENCE'

-"Judge Sullivan’s stubborn disagreement with the Government’s decision to dismiss the case does not confer the right to contest it himself or through his amicus," Flynn's lawyers said.
+"Judge Sullivan’s stubborn disagreement with the Government’s decision to dismiss the case does not confer the right to contest it himself or through his amicus," Flynn's lawyers, including Sidney Powell, said.
 "His actions smack of vindictive animus against General Flynn and judicial overreach that have no place in America’s justice system.
 No precedent even suggests a 'hearing' on a substantial government motion to dismiss.
 Not one."

 After Sullivan appointed the amicus and said that he would hear arguments on whether to approve the dismissal motion, Flynn's lawyers filed for a writ of mandamus -- an order from a higher court that a lower judge or a government official carry out a certain function of their job -- with the D.C.
 Circuit.
 A three-judge panel sided with Flynn and the DOJ, issuing the writ of mandamus.
 Sullivan then applied for a rehearing with the full panel of 11 judges on the issue of the writ.
 Such a rehearing is called "en banc" in legalese.